ccann/firedraft/README.md

 ## Libraries

-Firedraft was created with the Clojure web framework [Luminus](https://luminusweb.com/docs/guestbook), which is really just a collection of libraries.
-I generated the project via: `lein new luminus firedraft +reagent +site +http-kit`.
+This project was created with the Clojure web framework [Luminus](https://luminusweb.com/docs/guestbook), which is really just a collection of libraries.
+I generated the project via: `lein new luminus draftwithme +reagent +site +http-kit`.

 Beyond the standard libraries chosen and pulled in by Luminus, these are the libraries I added / chose: